-Unlike savings accounts, checking accounts are “transactional accounts” and don’t limit the number of transactions that you can make or charge fees for excessive transactions.
+Unlike savings accounts, checking accounts don’t limit the number of transactions you can make or charge fees for excessive transactions.

 Benefits of checking accounts

-Checking accounts also receive up to $250,000 in insurance from the FDIC or NCUA, which means your money is safe, even if your bank closes.
+Checking accounts typically are insured up to $250,000 by the Federal Deposit Insurance Corp.
+(FDIC) or National Credit Union Administration (NCUA), which means your money is safe, even if your bank fails.

 Ease of access